 A bento box is simply a boxed meal with compartments separating toppings or courses.
-Bento is derived from a Chinese word meaning "convenient," and at its most basic, it’s lunch packed to be eaten on the go and has existed since the 12th century.
+Bento is derived from a Chinese word meaning "convenient," and at its most basic, it’s lunch packed to be eaten on the go.

 Bento-style meals and boxes have roots in Asian cuisines, including Chinese, Japanese, and Korean, but have since spread through the rest of the world.
-The main section of the box traditionally held rice or noodles, but bento boxes can be used to contain everything you need for cheese and charcuterie, picnic spreads, on-the-go snacks, and more.
+The main section of the box traditionally held rice or noodles, but bento boxes can be used to contain everything you need for cheese and charcuterie, dips and spreads, on-the-go sandwiches and snacks, and more.

 Ahead, the best bento boxes that can be reused for convenient eating anytime, anywhere.

 Lids are a little hard to open

 Bento box purists will love this classically designed box, which earned the top spot on our list after testing.
 Sleek and minimalist, it is composed of two tiers held together with a thick elastic band; one tier has an adjustable divider and also a separate lidded container for sauces or smaller food items like berries or crackers.
 Our tester noted that its compact shape is surprisingly roomy, giving you plenty of space for a traditional bento lunch of rice and meat, a side of vegetables, and even a sweet treat.